 The College has reviewed its Property Strategy which will lead to medium to long term investment in the College's properties.
 The Property Strategy will take account of the changing curriculum requirements in each of the College's geographical markets and seek to provide outstanding facilities for learners and staff alike.
-The availability of ESFA capital grants (Capital Transformation Fund) has allowed the College to make improvements to buildings at Rodbaston and Tamworth, and the plans to relocate the Tamworth Campus to the town centre will provide brand-new, purpose-built facilities for staff and learners.
+The College continues to work on the masterplan for Rodbaston which will result in a consolidation of properties, improvements to access and better commercial areas.
+It is also hoped to incorporate a "Green Village" which will train learners in green technologies such as heat pumps.

 After reviewing all assets, the Corporation agreed in summer 2019 to dispose of eight residential properties that were 'non-core' assets.
-At the end of July 2020, three of these properties had been sold and the remaining five properties were all sold in the 2020/21 financial year.
-This has left the College with manageable cash reserves, with the Corporation receiving regular reports through the management accounts on the cash proceeds and how the proceeds are being spent.
+This left the College with an asset reserve of additional cash reserves (c£1,900,000).
+The Corporation receiving regular reports through the management accounts on the cash proceeds and how the proceeds are being spent or preserved,